PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 11
 ![Page 11](images/page-11.png)

-PUNDA MILIA!
+ZEBRA!
 The zebra has black and white stripes.

 **Ask:** How many stripes can you see?